puppetlabs/pcp-specifications/pcp/message.md

 ### Version

-*HERE(ale):* the versioning section in README.md should be consistent with the version field

 The `version` field is 1 byte large and indicates the version of the PCP specification used by the message.